 - 1. The proceedings are fixed for hearing on # [in all cases as soon as reasonably possible and usually within + 12 weeks from the return date]. - 2.
-The hearing is to commence [on site at 9.30am] or [in Court at 10.00am].
+The hearing is to be [an on site hearing] or [a Court hearing] and is to commence [on site at 9.30am] or [in Court at 10.00am].
 If the parties consider the site may be difficult to find, they are to file an agreed map showing the proposed location for the commencement of any hearing on site at 9.30am two working days before the hearing.

-Note: If a matter is fixed for an on site hearing or is otherwise to involve substantial time or taking of evidence on site, the parties should ensure that appropriate facilities are available for that purpose, including a table and chairs and bathroom facilities, and that the hearing will be open to the public and will be able to be observed and heard by all persons attending the hearing.
+Note: If a matter is fixed for an on site hearing or is otherwise to involve substantial time or taking of evidence on site, the parties should ensure that appropriate facilities are available for that purpose, including a table and chairs and bathroom facilities, and that the hearing will be